skosch/YinYangFit/docs/source/index.markdown

 <img src="img/vision_model.png" alt="Vision model">

 Many readers may have had some exposure, however superficial, to the concept of deep convolutional networks.
-It is dangerously tempting to conceptualize the architecture of the visual cortex as such a network: raw visual input enters at the bottom, undergoes processing through multiple layers, then comes out the top as a neat classification of a word.
+It is dangerously tempting to conceptualize the architecture of the visual cortex as such a
+network: yes, raw visual input enters at the bottom, undergoes processing through multiple layers, then comes out the top as a neat classification of a word.
+Arguably, convolution even plays a big part.
 But perception, and perceptual grouping in particular, is a dynamic process.
-It is not a computation with input and output, but a dance of electrical activity that evolves through time.{sn}[This interactive visualization](http://nxxcxx.github.io/Neural-Network/) is far from realistic but a much more useful visual metaphor than feed-forward deep learning architectures.{/sn}
+It is not a computation with input and output, but a dance of electrical activity that evolves through time.{sn}[This interactive visualization](http://nxxcxx.github.io/Neural-Network/) is far from realistic but a much more useful visual metaphor than feed-forward deep learning diagrams.{/sn} At high resolution, it takes huge computational resources to simulate these dynamics accurately.
+The best we can hope for, here, is a rough sketch to guide our intutions as we think about better letterfitting models.

 With that in mind, let's go on a brief tour through our visual system.

-## From the retina to the primary visual cortex

 Sensory input from the eye travels up the optic nerve, through the lateral geniculate nucleus (LGN) on the brain's thalamus,